 See the “Links” page for additional resources.

 Area-based tenures (e.g. Community Forest and Woodlot Licenses) provide the rights to harvest only within specific boundaries.
 This means that planners must have a long-term vision to determine sustainable timber harvest volumes that will ensure that there will always be forests within the fixed area to provide future harvesting opportunities.
 Harvesting is usually at a smaller scale than those on volume-based tenures and occurs at a steady pace on the same landbase.
 This contrasts with most timber harvesting in the B.C.
 Interior that is planned and carried out by forest companies who have rights to a fixed volume within very broad geographic areas.
 Timber harvesting on these tenures tends to occur at larger scales and intensities.
-Following typical harvesting conducted by major forest companies, many decades are required before harvesting can occur again in a contiguous area equivalent in size to community forests or woodlots.

 The Minister of Forests, Lands and Natural Resource Operations has the discretion and authority to invite communities to apply for a Community Forest Agreement.